-You can go and see my Facebook page if you want more news, and like it if you like my music!
+You can go and see Michael's Facebook page if you want more news, and like it if you like his music!

 Vinyl edition of Submarine Dreams

 MonsterK7 and What A Mess! have released a limited edition vinyl of Submarine Dreams.
 It comes with a free immediate download and features 13 postcards with drawings by Gabríela Friðriksdóttir and is truly a beautiful object / preorder vinyl from MonsterK7 or What A Mess!